-At the end of this lesson, students will be able to safely respond and approach the scene, gather initial information, and respond to a BOLO.
+At the end of this lesson, students will be able to safely respond to and approach the scene, gather initial information, and respond to a BOLO.

-Florida Basic Recruit Training Program: Law Enforcement, Vol. 1 (Chapter 5) portable radio red/blue gun duty belt witness statement forms
+Florida Basic Recruit Training Program: Law Enforcement, Volume 2 (Chapter 5) portable radio red/blue gun duty belt witness statement forms

-☑ LE521.1.
+LE521.1.
 Describe how to respond to a location using information from dispatch